JoahG/react-native-signalr/README.md

-#react-native-signalr
+#react-signalr

-Connect to your SignalR-server with a active websocket-connection from react-native.
+Connect to your SignalR-server with a active websocket-connection from react.
 Supports all error-handling and reconnection, including longpolling if needed.

 Today the module shims the jQuery-dependency that signalr has.